Create and deploy marketing pages

 Configure marketing page defaults and matching strategies

 Administrators can choose settings that control several aspects of the way all marketing pages function on your instance and the way they match incoming page submissions to existing contacts and leads.
-More information: Configure marketing pages
+More information: Configure landing pages

 Create a landing page